elastic/eui/wiki/cypress-testing.md

   #### Changing configuration only

- If we want to test the default `div#__cy_root` for required rulesets plus best practices we could pass `undefined` as the first argument.
+ If we want to test the default `div#__cy_root` for required rulesets plus best practices we could pass `undefined` as the first argument:

  ```jsx
 cy.axeCheck(undefined, {